- Phone Systems

 3. The broadband speed required for the Service will depend largely on your network demands.
 Data transmission demands on your network may cause the bandwidth available for voice transmission to be limited if voice and data share the same connection.
 We require a minimum 67kbps bandwidth in both directions for good quality calls.

-Office phone systems are called PBXs (Private Branch Exchanges) They connect 2 or more user together as well as provide functions such as Voice Mail, Music and Messages on Hold, After Hrs Messaging, Call Forwarding to make business communications very efficient.
+Traditional office phone systems are called PBXs (Private Branch Exchanges) or PABX (Private Automated Branch Exchange) .
+They connect 2 or more users together as well as provide functions such as Voice Mail, Music and Messages on Hold, After Hrs Messaging, Call Forwarding to make business communications very efficient.

 A Traditional PBX is located in the business premises and connect to the outside world via PSTN or ISDN Phone lines.
 All the hardware including the PBX Switch and handsets are located at the customers site.